 An incorporator can be but does not necessarily have to be, an attorney.
 The person designated as the incorporator is listed on the Articles of Incorporation so he or she may be contacted by the state, if necessary.

-The incorporator may be a shareholder, a director (member of a board of directors), or an officer (president, treasurer, secretary).
+The incorporator may be a shareholder, a director, a member of a board of directors, or an officer (president, treasurer, secretary).
 Because this person is signing legal documents on behalf of the corporation, he or she should have the authority to act on behalf of the corporation.

 The incorporator has no formal duties once the corporation has been registered with the state.
 Some states require that an incorporator be 18 years old.
 Usually, an incorporator will resign this position after the documents have been filed.